Paying your tuition fees

 This is the quickest, most efficient way to pay.

-Just go to SOAS Web Payments.
+Please go to SOAS Web Payments.

 We can take Visa, Mastercard, Eurocard, Switch, Maestro, Solo and Delta cards.
 You will need your 6-digit student ID number.